screwdriver-cd/aws-consumer-scripts/README.md

 All of these tools can be installed via Homebrew on Mac OS X.

 ## Prerequisite
-To start using Screwdriver on your AWS account with integration mode, please reach out to the Screwdriver Team and get the list of broker endpoints and the corresponding route53 zone name.
+To start using Screwdriver on your AWS account, please reach out to the Screwdriver Team and get the list of broker endpoints and the corresponding route53 zone name.
 Also a Amazon Secret Manager secret needs to be created manually (for now), the values for which will be provided by Screwdriver Team.

 ## Instructions